 - 4. The EU Centre shall provide the information referred to in paragraph 2 and the information resulting from the research, surveys and studies referred to in paragraph 3, including its analysis thereof, and its opinions on matters related to the prevention and combating of online child sexual abuse to other Union institutions, bodies, offices and agencies, Coordinating Authorities, other competent authorities and other public authorities of the Member States, either on its own initiative or at request of the relevant authority.
-Where appropriate, the EU Centre shall make such information publicly available.
-By exploiting this database, the EU Centre, functioning as a centralisad hub for knowledge dissemination in accordance with Article 43 paragraph 6, aims to prevent duplication of efforts and initiatives, promoting efficiency and collaboration among stakeholders. - 5.
+Where appropriate, the EU Centre shall make such information publicly available. - 5.
 The EU Centre shall develop a communication strategy and promote dialogue with civil society organisations and providers of hosting or interpersonal communications services to raise public awareness of online child sexual abuse and measures to prevent and combat such abuse.